 - 1 teaspoon minced ginger

-- 1 tablespoon Shaoxing wine, (or use dry cooking sherry)
+- 1 tablespoon Shaoxing wine, (or use dry sherry)

 - 2 teaspoons soy sauce

 - 2 teaspoons oyster sauce

-- 2 tablespoon vegetable oil or peanut oil, (divided)
+- 2 tablespoons vegetable oil or peanut oil, (divided)

 Optional ( for spicier stir fry)

 - Sambal Oelek or garlic chili sauce, (as needed)

 - Preheat a wok over high heat then add 1 tablespoon of oil.
 When the oil is shimmering, add green beans and a pinch of salt.
 Stir-fry for 3 minutes or until the beans are slightly softened and blistered.
 Remove from the wok, set aside.

 - Heat 1 tablespoon of oil into a wok over high heat.
 Add ginger and garlic, keep stirring for 5 seconds or until fragrant.
 Add shrimp and stir-fry until the shrimp are just beginning to turn pink for about 20-30 seconds.